Overview of Triggers

 If the trigger is created on a schema or the database, then the triggering event is composed of either DDL or database operation statements, and the trigger is called a system trigger.
 A conditional trigger has a

-clause that specifies a SQL condition that the database evaluates for each row that the triggering statement affects.
+WHEN clause that specifies a SQL condition that the database evaluates for each row that the triggering statement affects.
 When a trigger fires, tables that the trigger references might be undergoing changes made by SQL statements in other users' transactions.
 SQL statements running in triggers follow the same rules that standalone SQL statements do.
 Specifically:

 - Queries in the trigger see the current read-consistent materialized view of referenced tables and any data changed in the same transaction.